AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 https://antrak.org.tr/blog/usdx-sdr-ssb-sota-transceiver-battery-pack/

 I am releasing PCB fabrication files and code under open source license.
-Feel free to you materials in any way you think suitable.
+Feel free to use materials in any way you think suitable.

 Because of minimum batch of 5 for the PCB order plus shipment, project is very well suited for the group build.
 If anyone wants to make money out of it - you have my blessings and prayers for the success!